ishaankor/Canvas-Files-Merger/README.md

-# PDF Merger for Canvas Items
+# PDF Merger for Canvas Files

-A Python script to collect, organize, and merge lecture notes from Canvas into a single PDF file.
+A Python script to collect, organize, and merge files from Canvas classes/modules into a singular PDF file.

 ## Features
 - Fetch lecture notes dynamically from Canvas.